 Note: This page is a sample from our popular Big Island Snorkeling Guide eBook available here.

-This pretty little white sand beach has nice trees for shade all along the shore and it has a very secluded, rugged feel to it that we really enjoy.
+This pretty little sandy beach has nice trees for shade all along the shore and it has a very secluded, rugged feel to it that we really enjoy.
 The slope of the beach is very gradual, the bay is more protected and calm, and the snorkeling is a shorter swim from shore than at Hapuna Beach.
 But when the tide is up there is not much beach for hanging out on.

 It is known locally as Beach 69 because that was the number of the telephone pole at the turn, but that pole is now gone.
 It is also known as the Waialea Bay Section of the Hapuna Beach State Recreation Area, and it is north of Kona and Waikoloa on the Kohala Coast.

 For more Big Island snorkeling tips, sign up for our free monthly snorkeling newsletter.

 The beach is about a quarter mile long and mostly sandy.
 When snorkeling Beach 69 choose the area you want to explore, walk to the sandy area closest to it, and get in the water.
 You will be able to get in without shoes, but watch for a few rocks mixed in with the sand and the kiawe tree thorns that are on the beach.